Diverse group of students in black T-shirts singing in windowed room

 Earn college credit

-If you’re still convinced you need music to serve more of a “purpose” in your college career, not to fear!
+If you’re still convinced you need music to serve more of a purpose in your college career, have no fear!
 Music ensembles can often count as credit toward your degree.
 Some colleges will even count private lessons as credit, and if you participate in an ensemble, they may pay for your lessons.
 Of course, this all varies by school, but this is what I have widely seen during my college search.

 There are also actual music classes that focus on subjects such as theory and aural skills, meaning you can learn about something interesting and satisfy some college requirements at the same time.
 My school requires humanity credits, and music counts toward that, so your school may have the same options!